bradleyfalzon/apicompat/README.md

 Try at [abicheck.bradleyf.id.au](https://abicheck.bradleyf.id.au/) or via CLI:

 ```
-go get -u github.com/bradleyfalzon/abicheck/cmd/abicheck
+go get -u github.com/bradleyfalzon/apicompat/cmd/apicompat
 cd /your/project/dir/with/committed/changes
-abicheck
+apicompat
 ```

 # Proposed Arguments

-`abicheck` also comes with a command line tool, as well as being used as a library, the following are the proposed flags and arguments for the command line tool.
+`apicompat` also comes with a command line tool, as well as being used as a library, the following are the proposed flags and arguments for the command line tool.

 ```